swag-kaust/ErSE328-AdvancedSeismicInversion/README.md

 sbatch erse328asi_notebook.slurm
 ```

-Connect from your workstation to access the notebook with the instruction from the output slurm job.
+You can connect from your workstation to access the notebook with the instructions from the output slurm job.
 The file is in the format of `slurm-JOBID.out`.

 ```
-ssh -L 6789:GPU-ID:6789 USERNAME@glogin.ibex.kaust.edu.sa
+ssh -L 6789:GPUID:6789 USERNAME@glogin.ibex.kaust.edu.sa
 ```

 where the `JOBID` and `GPUID` are the unique identifiers from the slurm output job request.
+Then, access the `http://localhost:6789/` link from your workstation and fill in the credential from the `slurm-JOBID.out`.

 # Assignments
 Assignment #  | Due date     | Objectives